This Luang Prabang travel blog is all you need to make up your mind.

 Luang Prabang, Laos: Offbeat Southeast Asia

 Though Luang Prabang is getting into tourist radar pretty quickly it still doesn’t feel very touristic.
-During my one-week trip to Luang Prabang, it is true that I found a European face pretty much everywhere I ate or strolled, but there was still enough local vibe around the place.
+Though it’s true that during my one-week trip, I found a European face pretty much everywhere I ate or strolled, there was still enough local vibe around the place.

 The building still looked as they emerged from yesteryears, the early morning alms collection walk of the monks still had the same freshness it must have had back in the days.

-All in all, there is something about the town that will take you back in time and bring you across that southeast Asia that you otherwise miss when you’re in Bangkok or someplace in the frequented Peninsular Malaysia!
+All in all, there is something about the town that will take you back in time and bring you across that southeast Asia that you otherwise miss when you’re in Bangkok or Malaysia.

 Getting To Luang Prabang